1 College and Main

 - Copy of an approved Transient Form from the Registrar’s Office, and

-- Copy of the student’s registration from the school the student is planning to attend as well as the name and address of the Consortium Coordinator at this school.
-Students must make arrangements with the other school to pay billed expenses by their appropriate deadlines and must anticipate that aid will be delivered on a delayed basis due to additional processing required to complete the Consortium Agreement.
+- Students must make arrangements with the other school to pay billed expenses by their appropriate deadlines and must anticipate that aid will be delivered on a delayed basis due to additional processing required to complete the Consortium Agreement.

 Ohio College Opportunity Grant (OCOG)